 It may also make provisions for child and spouse support should the marriage end in divorce.
-Both parties must sign a pre-marital agreement and it must be registered when the marriage is registered.
-If this does not occur, the pre-marital agreement may be considered invalid.
+Both parties must sign the pre-marital, also know as prenuptial agreement, and it must be registered when the marriage is registered.
+If this does not occur, the pre-marital or prenuptial agreement may be considered invalid in Thailand.

 In some jurisdictions, this type of agreement is referred to as an "antenuptial" agreement.
 The parties must sign the agreement in front of two witnesses before their marriage is registered, and the pre-marital or prenuptial agreement must be registered at the same district office where the parties register their marriage in Thailand.

 A pre-marital or prenuptial agreement also protects the interests of other dependents, such as children from a previous marriage or parents, as the arrangements for the disbursement of a party's personal property can be stipulated in the agreement.
 This is not the case, however, for properties that are jointly-owned by a couple after they are married.
 The agreement can result in a more smooth division of assets during a divorce as it typically outlines the provisions for spouse and child maintenance as well.
 With these provisions in place, a pre-marital or prenuptial agreement can avoid the addition of further emotional strain during a divorce, and considerably reduce litigation costs.

 Experienced attorneys in the Juslaws & Consult Family Law Practice advise clients on all aspects of marriage and divorce, including pre-marital or prenuptial agreements.
 Our professionals have extensive experience in drafting this type of contract, taking into consideration requirements under Thailand's laws and the legality of the agreement overseas.